Kilty 'heartbroken' over failed Ujah test

 "Only CJ knows the truth.
 Either he took drugs or it was contaminated in his supplements which weren't tested.
 Either one is not following the rules.
 So it's his mistake, he's owned up to it.
 I'm sure he's very regretful for not following the rules as strictly as he should have done."

-The punishment handed down by Cas has led to Britain losing an Olympic medal for just the third time at a summer or winter Games.
+The punishment given by Cas has led to Britain losing an Olympic medal for just the third time at a summer or winter Games.

 Judoka Kerrith Brown at the 1988 Seoul Games and skier Alain Baxter at Salt Lake in 2002 both lost bronze medals after testing positive for a banned substance.